-Using the right primer can make or break your paint projects but it is one of the most misunderstood parts of painting.
+Using the right primer can make or break your paint projects, but it is one of the most misunderstood parts of painting.
 Learn what primer does, when you need to use it, and what type is best.

 A big post packed with information about priming before your paint might not sound very exciting, but it is going to save you from making so many mistakes.
-I’m talking about the kind of mistakes that can turn a quick DIY project into a headache that stretches into multiple weeks.

-I know because I’ve made them all.
 When I first realized how magical paint is for updating basically anything, I jumped in with both feet.
 And I quickly learned that there is a lot more to a successful paint project than slapping on some paint.

-I’ve already shared my best tips for knowing when you need to use sealer on painted furniture and other projects and today I’m answering all of your questions about primer.
-Trust me – this is going to save you from so many terrible mistakes.
+I’ve already shared my best tips for knowing when you need to use sealer on painted furniture and today I’m answering all of your questions about primer.

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy